JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 # SPRING-BOOT-CAMEL-MONGO-JDK8

 ## Introduction
-Sample Spring Boot application that hosts the following features:
+Sample Spring Boot application that integrates some of the most commonly used top-notch frameworks in the Java ecosystem.
+The example is also used for experimenting with all these frameworks, in order to create a lightweight enterprise service, that runs independently from an external container but still provides enterprise ready features.
+The following requirements will be fulfilled by the app.

+* Standalone application
+* REST API via embedded servlet container
+* MongoDB used as data store
+* TX management
+* Vagrant+Ansible VM for development ease
+* Multi module build, with profile activated integration tests

+Please see the issues section for upcoming features and bugs.

-## Used libraries
+## Used libraries (so far)
 ### General
 * [JDK-8](http://www.oracle.com/technetwork/java/javase/downloads)
 * [Gradle-2.1](http://www.gradle.org) multi module project